-Prereq: MICRO 302, BIOL 313, credit or enrollment in CHEM 332 Introductory course integrating physiological and genetic principles influencing bacterial growth, survival, and cellular differentiation.
+Prereq: MICRO 302, BIOL 313, credit or enrollment in CHEM 332

+A systems perspective of bacterial growth, survival, and cellular differentiation by integrating physiological and genetic principles.

 Emphasis is on prokaryotes although unicellular eukaryotes are also discussed.
-Topics include the structure, function, and assembly of cell components, bioenergetics and metabolism, regulation of gene expression, genetic adaptation, stress tolerance, biofilms, and cell-cell interactions and communication.
+Topics include the structure, function, and assembly of cell components, molecular and genomic techniques, bioenergetics and metabolism, regulation of gene expression, genetic adaptation, stress tolerance, biofilms, and cell-cell interactions and communications.